grantHarris/leaflet-control-angular/README.md

-# Leaflet Angular Control
+# Leaflet Control Angular

-Leaflet Angular Control alows for the use of AngularJS in custom Leaflet controls.
+Leaflet Control Angular alows for the use of AngularJS in custom Leaflet controls.

 ## Install
-Run `npm i leaflet-control-angular`
+`npm i leaflet-control-angular`

 ## Examples